Table of Contents

 - Scrotal edema

 Hydrocele management is essentially surgical.
 It is relatively simple, definitive and curative.
 Various procedures have been described in the literature; all having withstood the test of time.
-They are summarized below:
+They are as summarized below:

 |Jabouley’s procedure||Useful for moderate to large size hydroceles, it involves excision of excess sac and eversion of rest of the sac.|